 Overview

-The Centre for Endowment Asset Management, in collaboration with the Bank of New York Mellon has supported research to enhance understanding of the disclosure needs of various stakeholders, and to identify commonalities and disparities in the supply of and demand for enhanced non-financial disclosure.
-The aim of this project is to uncover what constitutes material information for long-term investing.
+This research, supported by the Centre for Endowment Asset Management in collaboration with the Bank of New York Mellon, examines the disclosure needs of different stakeholders and seeks to identify what constitutes material non-financial information for long-term investing.

 Materiality.